 - Much earlier in the story, Melissa's button is pushed by a Homeless captive calling her a racial slur.
 She slaughters him, and then tells the others to use the right slur next time (the man called her the N-word, whereas she makes it a habit to point out that she is Dominican (but has strong African features)).

-- Cracking The Fourth Wall - Happens during Robbie's and Dawson's conversation in Chapter 33.
+- Breaking the Fourth Wall: Happens during Robbie's and Dawson's conversation in Chapter 33.

-- Domestic Abuser - In Chapter 38, it's revealed that Jenna's father physically abuses her mother.
+- Domestic Abuse: In Chapter 38, it's revealed that Jenna's father physically abuses her mother.